 1. Allied Checkpoints

-Unlike the heavily guarded East Side, the West Side of the Berlin Wall had checkpoints where residents of West Berlin, foreigners, and diplomatic personnel could cross into East Berlin with proper documentation.
-The most famous of these checkpoints was Checkpoint Charlie, which gained international recognition and became a symbol of the Cold War.
+Unlike the guarded East Side, the West Side of the Berlin Wall did have checkpoints where residents of West Berlin, foreigners, diplomatic personnel could cross into East Berlin with the right documentation.
+Amongst all these checkpoints, the most famous one was Checkpoint Charlie which was recognised internationally and even became a symbol of the Cold War.

 2. Prosperity and Western Influence